-President François Hollande said on Tuesday that France was ready to punish those responsible for a suspected chemical weapons attack in Syria last week, invoking the world’s “responsibility to protect” civilians in the country where tens of thousands have died since a civil war broke out more than two years ago.
+President François Hollande has said France is ready to punish those responsible for a suspected chemical attack in Syria last week, invoking the world’s “responsibility to protect” civilians in the country where tens of thousands have died since a civil war broke out more than two years ago.

-Hollande also reminded an annual convention of French diplomats in Paris that his country had been the first to recognize Syria’s opposition as the legitimate representative of its people and vowed to expand French weapons support for the rebels who are battling Assad’s government.
+Hollande also reminded an annual convention of French diplomats in Paris that his country had been the first to recognize Syria’s opposition as the legitimate representatives of its people and he vowed to expand French support for the rebels who are battling Assad’s government.

-French business magazine Challenges reported earlier in the day that the country’s Charles de Gaulle aircraft carrier was being sent to the Eastern Mediterranean from its current berth in Toulon in the south of France.
-Officials denied the report.
+French business magazine Challenges reports that the Charles de Gaulle aircraft carrier is being sent to the Eastern Mediterranean from its current berth in Toulon in the south of France.
+Officials have denied this report.

-The flagship of the French navy carries up to forty warplanes, including advanced Rafale fighter jets, which could be used if Western powers attack Syria later this week.
+The flagship of the French navy carries up to forty warplanes, including advanced Rafale fighter jets, which could be used if Western powers decide to attack Syria.

-Western jets could also operate from NATO air bases in Greece and Turkey while the United Kingdom has two military installations on Cyprus.
-The island lies less than one hundred kilometers west of Syria’s coast.
+Western jets could also operate from NATO bases in Greece and Turkey.
+The United Kingdom has two military installations on Cyprus, which is less than one hundred kilometers away from Syria.

-Whereas American and British voters are skeptical of intervention, French public opinion appears to favor Hollande’s assertive policy.
+Unlike American and British voters, who are wary of intervention, French public opinion backs Hollande’s assertive policy.
 An Ifop poll in June showed 58 percent of Frenchmen supporting a military intervention in Syria, up from 51 percent in February.
-Support for French involvement surged from 38 to 50 percent.
+Support for French involvement has surged from 38 to 50 percent.